busyflag/Optimisation-of-flow-rate-algorithms-for-ultrasonic-flow-meters-in-different-flow-regimes/README.md

 ### Personal Reflections

-Professor Du Guangsheng's willingness to recall experimental data from his doctoral dissertation years ago and generously share it with a young student like me is truly touching and admirable.
+Professor Du's willingness to recall experimental data from his doctoral dissertation years ago and generously share it with a young student like me is truly touching and admirable.
 This act of mentorship exemplifies the best traditions of academic collaboration and has been instrumental in the successful publication of this paper.

 Such generosity from senior scholars not only advances scientific knowledge but also inspires the next generation of researchers to pay it forward when they themselves become established academics.